jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

   @param _amount The amount being distributed.
   @param _currency The expected currency of the amount being distributed.
 Must match the project's current funding cycle's currency.
   @param _minReturnedWei The minimum number of wei that the amount should be valued at.

-  @return The ID of the funding cycle during which the distribution was made.
 */
 function distributePayoutsOf(
   uint256 _projectId,